Badges of the United States Space Force: Acquisition and Financial Management Badge

 The Acquisition and Financial Management Badge was established in 1993.
 It is awarded to United States Space Force (USSF) 62E developmental engineers, 62S Materiel Leaders, 63A acquisitions managers, 63S Materiel Leaders, 63G Senior Materiel Leaders-Lower Echelon, and 60C Senior Materiel Leader-Upper Echelon.
 It is awarded in the grades of basic, senior, and command.
 The badge is also awarded to United States Air Force (USAF) 62E developmental engineers, 62S Materiel Leaders, 63A acquisitions managers, 63S Materiel Leaders, 63G Senior Materiel Leaders-Lower Echelon, 60C Senior Materiel Leader-Upper Echelon, 64P Contracting Officers, 65F Financial Managers, and 65W Cost Analysts.
 From 1993 through 2021, the badge was awarded to USAF 61C Chemists and 61D Physicists.
 (USAF Chemists and Physicists often provide support for the USSF.
 In 2021, the Scientific Applications Specialist Badge was approved for USAF Chemists and Physicists, including those supporting the USSF.)

 The center piece of the Acquisition and Financial Management badge is the depiction of the globe.
 This depiction represents acquisition's contribution to the Department of the Air Force's vision: "global power and reach for America."
 The converging paths reflect the inputs from the major acquisition elements (science & technology, development & test, production, and support).
 These inputs come together and result in advance weapon systems (represented by the deltoid) which support both Services in the Department of the Air Force, the USAF and the USSF.

 Authorization and wear criteria for the Acquisition and Financial Management Badge applies to all military Force Modernization officers, USAF Airmen and USSF Guardians alike.
 That wear criteria are contained within the Force Modernization Talent Management Framework.

+Interim Officer Training Course Badge

+On August 28, 2025, the badge was reused as the United States Space Force interim Space Force Officer Training Course (OTC) graduation badge when the first ever Guardian Officer Training Course class completed their training at Peterson Space Force Base.
+It was announced at that time that a permanent design for the badge would be announced in the future.
+Chief of Space Operations Gen. B. Chance Saltzman said, "We had a career field that was abandoned by the Air Force called multi-domain warfare officer.
+And I said, ‘Well, we’re training space and cyber.
+How is this not a multi-domain warfare officer?”
+The Space Force had announced on August 5, 2025 that they were moving away from the U.S. Air Force Space Operations Badge and that the first OTC class would not be awarded that badge, but a badge that would represent the completion of OTC.